 If you were climbing from the King Creek Trailhead, part of the road would be Category 1 – the steepest grade the bikers on the Tour de France climb.

 In 2013 the road was closed once the floods hit.
 You can see the devastation in many places – but especially at this bridge which washed away.
-There is still some work happening but from a cyclist’s perspective, the roads are in amazing shape.
-The roads have been swept and are in better shape than the ones I see in Calgary.
+The work is all done and the roads are in amazing shape.
+The roads get swept just before they open to cars and are in better shape than the ones I see in Calgary.

 Bike to Highwood Pass before June 15th for a car-free experience